svfarago/SQL_challenge/README.md

 -        salaries.csv
 -        titles.csv
 *    README.md
+*    README_SQL_Instructions

 ### Operating Instructions =============
 * Open ERD_schema.png file to view entity relationship diagram.
 * Open emp_schema.sql file to view database schema setup.
 * Open emp_analysis.sql file and run numbered sections of SQL to view data query output.
+* Note: You may need a password to access the Postgres database.
 * Bonus: Open emp_analysis_pandas.ipynb in Jupyter Notebook to read Pandas Dataframes import and analysis.
-* Note: You may need a password to access the Postgres database.

 ### Data Set(s) =======================
 * See "List of Files" section above for list of .csv files associated with this project.